bellomia/slack-archive/README.md

 - Replace `<username>` with whatever identifier you prefer (e.g. `your-surname`); please notice that this app-name will be visible to all the workspace members, in the `Apps` tab of the Slack UI.
 - Proceed and confirm the summary: your custom app is ready!

+[^2]: It can also be found as a single file in the root folder of the repo, if you want to be sure not to mess with whitespace (as it is crucial for yaml syntax).
+Look for `slack-archive.yaml`.

 ### 2) Authorize